No one you know could understand the night you just had. Honestly, you don’t even understand—everything is different.

 Parties, concerts, and festivals are regularly infiltrated by undercover narcotics officers looking to use community infrastructure as a ladder to producers, suppliers, full prisons and fulfilled arrest quotas.
 Many lives have been ruined along the way.

 Know your community, and take care in with whom you share specifics about your experiences.
-If such dangers are unacceptable, remain online (using TOR and a VPN is a good idea), or travel to states or countries where such activities are legal.
+If such dangers are unacceptable, remain online (using TOR or a VPN is a good idea), or travel to states or countries where such activities are legal.